Emmanuellsensai/CHECKPOINT-PREP-FELLOWSHIP-1/README.md

 **Wednesday**
 - Morning: go-reloaded.
 Read the section once, then rewrite every function from a blank file.
 Run it against the example table.
 - Afternoon: ascii-art.
 Derive the formula 5 times until it's automatic.
-Rewrite `printLine` from scratch.
+Rewrite `buildMap` and `printLine` from scratch.

 **Thursday**
 - Morning: ascii-art-web.
 Rewrite all three handlers from memory.
 Be able to recite the route table and status codes.